Snow (2019 video game)

 Snow was a free-to-play winter sports video game developed by Poppermost Productions and was released for Microsoft Windows, and PlayStation 4.
 The 0.9 Beta was released on December 13, 2016.

 Gameplay

-Snow is an open world skiing and snowboarding game that allows players to explore mountainous environments consisting of a range of different routes and discoverable items.
-This environment can be edited by players, with features such as jumps and rails able to be added dynamically anywhere throughout the area.
+Snow was an open world skiing and snowboarding game that allowed players to explore mountainous environments consisting of a range of different routes and discoverable items.
+This environment could be edited by players, with features such as jumps and rails able to be added dynamically anywhere throughout the area.

-Characters can be customized by means of catalogues of popular winter sports clothing brands for players looking for a more sophisticated look.
-Players can compete individually or against their friends in various sporting events and competitions.
-Different spawn points on the maps can be chosen, allowing for different skiing and snowboarding styles.
+Characters could be customized by means of catalogues of popular winter sports clothing brands for players looking for a more sophisticated look.
+Players could compete individually or against their friends in various sporting events and competitions.
+Different spawn points on the maps could be chosen, allowing for different skiing and snowboarding styles.